robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - describes the object graph at runtime

 ^ Subclassing is immediately familiar: a subclass inherits its superclass’ interface & implementation.

-^ This makes subclassing a convenient way to group similar things together under a common interface, thus reusing it.
-It also makes it convenient to reuse the implementations provided by the superclass, since all of its functionality will be shared by any subclass which doesn’t explicitly override it.
+That makes subclassing convenient both for grouping similar things together under a shared interface, and for sharing the superclass’ functionality between multiple subclasses.

 ^ Composition may be a less familiar term, but you use the concept all the time: it boils down to objects which can be used together.
 For example, a `UIView` is composed with its superview, its subviews, and its layer; a `UIViewController` is composed with its parent controller, its child controllers, and its views; and so on.

-^ In contrast with the “is a” relationship defined by subclassing, this style of composition defines a “has a”/“has many” relationship, e.g. a `UITableView` has a `UITableViewDelegate`, and it has many `UITableCellView`s.

-^ We can also consider a class as being composed with the types it interacts with but doesn’t own, i.e. those which it receives as parameters, or creates and gives to something else.

-^ This defines a “uses” sort of relationship more so than a “has” one, e.g. `UIApplication` uses `NSNotificationCenter`, but ultimately it’s just another example of composition.
+^ We reuse implementations using composition by simply using the different implementations together.
+Composition doesn’t provide interface reuse—we’d describe that as the job of its fraternal twin, abstraction—but it does work just fine with shared interfaces: anything which composes with a given interface can compose with any type providing it.

 ---